EAISI/discover-projects/ames-housing/README.md

 ### Exercise 1
 Provide a table with descriptive statistics for all included variables and check:

-  - Classes of each of the variables (e.g. factors or continuous variables).
+  - Classes of each of the variables (e.g. factors or continuous variables)
-  - Descriptive/summary statistics for all continuous variables (e.g. mean, SD, range) and factor variables (e.g. frequencies).
+  - Descriptive/summary statistics for all continuous variables (e.g. mean, SD, range) and factor variables (e.g. frequencies)
   - Explore missing values